HenSch90/SiD/Modul_A (Grundprogramm).md

 hv:

-fo: Bitte die Beispiele in Klammern in etwas kleinerer Schriftgröße (2pt kleiner) umsetzen.
+fo1: Bitte die Beispiele in Klammern in etwas kleinerer Schriftgröße (2pt kleiner) umsetzen.

+fo2: "Schulischer Weg" linksbündig über ao1; "Berufliche Qualifikation" linksbündig über ao10; "Eignungsprüfungen" linksbündig über ao12

 tr: GOTO D1_1 if (mastersplit=1, 2, 3, 4, 7, 8, 9, 10, 14) AND (vsbtyp1=1 OR vsbtyp2=1 OR vsbtyp3=1 OR vsbtyp4=1 OR vsbtyp5=1 OR vsbtyp6=1 OR vsbtyp7=1 OR vsbtyp8=1 OR vsbtyp9=1)
     GOTO A_40 IF ELSE